 Education - Probation staff work closely with our local educational partners.
 When appropriate, Probation staff attend Individualized Education Program (IEP) meetings, Behavioral Intervention Plan (BIP) meetings, 504 meetings, Manifestation Hearings, and parent/teacher conferences for probation youth.
-Point in time data shows that 42% of youth supervised on probation have an active IEP.
+Point in time data shows that approximately 50% of youth supervised on probation have an active IEP.

 Probation staff visit school campuses regularly to contact youth, verify attendance, address behavioral challenges, and maintain solid communication with educational staff and administrators regarding the activities (both positive and negative) of probation youth.
-During 2022, Probation Officers made approximately 332 visits to schools through the county, which is a significant increase over the previous three years which were likely negatively impacted by the COVID 19 pandemic.
-School visit data for the past five years is as follows:
+During 2023, Probation Officers made approximately 100 visits to schools throughout the county.
+This amounted to a significant reduction in school contact, and this was primarily due to the loss of the department's grant funded probation school resource officer position.
+The department's grant funded part-time School Resource Officer (SRO), position ended in June of 2023.